Day Trading: Risk Management Fundamentals

 Parabolic SAR is only useful with candlestick charts when the market is trending.
 If used during other conditions, the results will not be a good trading guide.

 SAR can confirm which direction an asset is likely to move in.
-When dots appear above the asset’s price, it means it’s likely to continue downhill.
+When dots appear above the asset’s price, it means it’s likely to continue going downhill.
 If the dots appear below the asset, it tells you that its price will likely climb.

 Due to its complexity and tendency to confuse inexperienced traders, we recommend that you study how SAR works and use it extensively in a trading simulator before you use it in live trading.

-Keep Short-Term Trading Risk Under Control
+Keep Day Trading Risk Under Control